rahil627/my-programming-stuff/langs/programming-languages.md

       - **in the sokobon game, the id uses 32-bits, the top bits for user id and the bottom bits for the entity id, and use a hashmap for it, because that would be a really big array, because the high-bits are set**

 https://www.youtube.com/watch?v=y2Wmz15aXk0
-  - the idea of using a scripting language in a game was a failed experiment
+  - **the idea of using a scripting language in a game was a failed experiment**
-  - scripting languages are "slow, bug-proned, impossbile to debug"
+  - scripting languages are "slow, bug-proned, impossibile to debug"

 # other junk
 https://www.youtube.com/watch?v=klE9bzWJbHc